Za’atar is a West Asian spice mixture and there are regional variations. I have a Za’atar made of sesame, sumach oregano and thyme.

 - First, gather all your ingredients and prepare them in the right amounts.
 That makes it so much easier and more fun and you're less likely to forget anything.

 - Chop up about 1 cup of the pumpkin, that works best in a mini food processor.
-If you don’t have a food processor, you can also boil the pumpkin until soft and mashable.
+If you don’t have a food processor, you can also boil or bake the pumpkin until soft and mashable.

 - Pour some olive oil into a big bowl and on your hands to avoid the dough from sticking too much and place the dough in the bowl.
 Cover with a damp tea towel and let it rise for at least one hour in a warm place, for example the warm oven.
 Around 30°C/ 85°F is a good temperature.